 Performance Indicators objectives achieved

-Report here the requirements as they result from the ToR, and the objectives actually achieved e.g.:

-Effectiveness:

-Benchmarks: objectives defined in the ToR and level of achievement

-Stakeholder engagement, including dissemination of results:

-Benchmarks: objectives defined in the ToR and level of achievement

-Impact:

-Benchmarks: objectives defined in the ToR and level of achievement

 The work of the TTF had an impact on the performance indicators agreed within the ToR in the following way:

 Interests of ETSI and non-ETSI stakeholders

 Voluntary work of experts directly involved in the TTF or outside the STF: Experts spent additional resources on a voluntary basis in order to ensure the progress and promotion of the work and address issues that need further clarification or input from external stakeholders.
 Additionally experts from MTS participated in the Working Group for this TTF.